 The Tatler News Theatre, designed by Peter Cummings, opened in May 1935 with a seating capacity of 300.
-Sited next to Oxford Road Railway Station the Tatler was in an ideal site for its ‘drop-in’ program of cartoons and news-reels, and this lasted until September 1959.
+Sited next to Oxford Road Railway Station the Tatler News Theatre was in an ideal site for its ‘drop-in’ programme of cartoons and news-reels, and this lasted until September 1959.

 After lying closed for a while, it was reopened in November 1961 as the Tatler Classic with a programme of art house and foreign language films which was successful until in 1969 it moved to a more erotic fare as the Tatler Cinema Club showing uncensored films to club members.

 These kept the projectors rolling until closure came again in August 1981.

 Across the narrow pathway to the station was Shaws furniture showroom which, in 1985, was bought to be converted into an arts complex of 2 cinemas seating 170 and 60, galleries, café and bookshop.
 It was quickly realised that the former news theatre would make the best and largest screen of the complex and was thus acquired refurbished and reopened on 11th October 1985.